Iran turns to India for wheat as palm oil dries up

 While some Asian buyers have cut crude imports from Iran due to payment issues, the sanctions have prompted a plunge in the rial and raised costs of imports for Tehran.
 The sanctions have also made it more difficult for Dubai-based middlemen to process payments.

-(Additional reporting by Niluksi Koswanage and Yantoultra Ngui in KUALA LUMPUR, Yayat Supriatna and Neil Chatterjee in JAKARTA and Rajendra Jadhav in Mumbai,; Writing by Naveen Thukral; Editing by Neil Fullick and Ed Lane)
+(Additional reporting by Niluksi Koswanage and Yantoultra Ngui in KUALA LUMPUR, Yayat Supriatna and Neil Chatterjee in JAKARTA; Writing by Naveen Thukral; Editing by Neil Fullick)